 The ADP and ACP tests are used to compare how much HCEs are contributing their 401(k) accounts compared to the rest of the company, ensuring that HCEs aren’t unfairly benefiting from their plan.

 The ADP test is used to compare the salary deferral percentages of HCEs to non-highly compensated employees.
-In other words, it seeing what percentage of their salary HCEs are contributing.
+In other words, it sees what percentage of their salary HCEs are contributing.
 Similar to the ADP test, the ACP test evaluates the amount of matching contributions employers are making for HCEs compared to non-highly compensated employees.

 Lastly, the Top-Heavy test measures the assets in the accounts of key employees to make sure they do not disproportionately outweigh the assets in the accounts of non-key employees.